Skip to main content

 Past adjustment events

-These are budget adjustment events that were completed before Apr 24, 09:25 (a and b in the image below).
+Refer to budget adjustment events completed before Apr 24, 09:25 (a and b in the image below).
 Any changes to these events must be handled individually through the adjustments API.

 Ongoing adjustment events

-Budget adjustment events have already started before Apr 24, 09:25, but they haven't finished yet (c in the image below).
+Currently active budget adjustment events that started before Apr 24, 09:25 (c in the image below).

 Future adjustment events

-These budget adjustment events will start after Apr 24, 09:25 (d in the image below).
-All changes made in the budget adjustment definition will affect them.
+Future budget adjustments will start after Apr 24, 09:25 (d in the image below).
+All definition changes affect future adjustments.

 adjustment on the rbd chart